Shopify/polaris/documentation/guides/migrating-from-v4-to-v5.md

 ### EmptyState

-The `EmptyState` component's `centeredLayout` prop has been removed as the illustration's location is now handled automatically by opting into the new design language.
+The `EmptyState` component's `centeredLayout` prop has been removed as the illustration's location is now handled automatically by opting in to the new design language.
 You should remove any usage of this prop.

 ### Removed Exports